 Unlike many conferences, Sirens does not assemble its own programming.
 Instead, we invite our attendees—all of our attendees, regardless of vocation, level of experience, or years at Sirens—to propose the papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up our programming.
-After all, everyone at Sirens has something to say!

 We hope you’ll remember that Sirens is deliberately interdisciplinary in its approach.
 At Sirens, readers present alongside librarians, educators and booksellers collaborate on course curriculum, and authors learn from scholars.
-We think that our method of programming selection highlights the importance of this interdisciplinary discussion, and helps ensure that our programming represents the true breadth of diverse perspectives, experiences, and identities of the Sirens community.
+We think that our method of programming selection highlights the importance of this interdisciplinary discussion and helps ensure that our programming represents the true breadth of diverse perspectives, experiences, and identities of the Sirens community.

 Due to the postponement of the 2020 Sirens to 2021, Sirens offered those whose proposals were accepted in 2020 an opportunity to present in 2021.
 You can find those presentations here.
 In order to offer others an opportunity to present at Sirens in 2021, Sirens is again open to programming proposals; please do not submit additional proposals if you had a proposal accepted in 2020 and rolled it over to 2021.
 The Sirens independent vetting board will then review those proposals for inclusion in the Sirens 2021 programming schedule.
 More information will be available in the spring of 2021.